ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 ### HTTP GET

-GraphQL can also be server through a HTTè GET request.
-You have the same options like with the POST request just that the request properties are provided as query parameters.
+GraphQL can also be server through a HTTP GET request.
+You have the same options as with the POST request just that the request properties are provided as query parameters.
 GET request can be a good choice if you are looking to cache GraphQL requests.

 `http://localhost/graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}`

 ### HTTP GET Schema

-Although you can get access to the schema metadata through introspection we also support fetching the GraphQL schema SDL.
+Although you can get access to the schema metadata through introspection, we also support fetching the GraphQL schema SDL.
 The GraphQL schema SDL is richer with information and easier to read.

 ### HTTP POST Batching